milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Third-Party Service Providers.
 We work with third-parties who provide services such as data analysis, payment or donation processing, order fulfillment, infrastructure provision, information technology services, content personalization, email delivery services, and market research or third-parties who provide other services to help improve or operate our Services.
 We may share Personal Information about you with third-parties solely for the purpose of enabling them to provide these services to us.
 These service providers are given access to Personal Information needed to perform their functions, but are restricted from using the Personal Information for purposes other than providing services for us.
 When we engage a third-party who will need to access and process your Personal Information as part of their services, we ascertain that the third-party is capable and obligated to provide at least the same level of data privacy and protection as we hold ourselves to.
 Our third-parties are required to notify us if they determine they can no longer meet the expected level of data privacy and protection, and we monitor for compliance to our data protection terms based on the nature of the services being provided.

-Single Login:If Educator Members register or login to the Services through a Single Sign-On Service, we will ask you for your permission to access your data on the Single Sign-On Service to create an account and profile.
+Single Login: If Educator Members register or login to the Services through a Single Sign-On Service, we will ask you for your permission to access your data on the Single Sign-On Service to create an account and profile.
 In addition, we may use this data for several purposes, including:

 Populating Account and Profile Fields: When you are connected via a Single Sign-On Service, we will pre-populate and update your account and Profile fields with data from the Single Sign-On Service that you allow us to access.
 You can update this information at any time on your Account and Profile pages.
 Personalizing the Services: When you are connected via a Single Sign-On Service, we may personalize our Services experience by displaying your name (first name, and first initial of last name) and profile picture or avatar (which you can choose to not display and instead show your anonymous username and no image) on your public profile page, next to your posted reviews, or on other areas of the site where your posted content is displayed.
 We might also display lists of content for you that similar users also like.